isandulache/CellenzaBlogArticles/building-azure-vm-images-with-packer/building-azure-vm-images-packer-azure-devops-EN.md

 ## 1. Introduction

 Imagine never having to wait 20 minutes for a VM to finish installing updates before your app can boot.
-That is the promise of golden images: bake everything once, deploy anywhere.
+That is the promise of golden images: create everything once, deploy anywhere.
 In this guide we will:

 - Assemble a modular Packer project that targets Windows Server 2022.
 - Run the build from Azure DevOps using YAML pipelines.
 - Publish the finished image into an Azure Compute Gallery (ACG) so any VM, VM Scale Set (VMSS), or Azure Virtual Desktop (AVD) host can consume it.

-I will reference real files from the `base-w2022-datacenter` folder in this repo and point to two official Microsoft diagrams so you can visualize the flow:
+I will reference files from the `base-w2022-datacenter` folder in this repo and point to two official diagrams so you can visualize the flow:

 - [Image factory diagram](/media/image-factory.drawio.svg)
 - [Azure Pipelines conceptual diagram](/media/azure-devops-ci-cd-architecture.svg)

 ## 2. Why Custom Images Still Matter

-Before diving into code, let’s be clear about the “why.”
+Before diving into code, let’s be clear about the "why."
 Custom images help when:

 - **You are fighting long boot times.** Installing .NET, IIS, patches, or language packs during deployment slows down autoscaling or blue/green rollouts.
-- **You need consistency.** Shipping the same pre-hardened OS everywhere reduces drift and “it worked on staging” moments.
+- **You need consistency.** Shipping the same pre-hardened OS everywhere reduces drift and "it worked on staging" moments.
 - **Your auditors want proof.** If CIS (Center for Internet Security Benchmarks) or STIG (Security Technical Implementation Guides) controls are built into an image, you only need to review that pipeline rather than every VM after the fact.
 - **Costs are creeping up.** Faster deployments mean less agent time and fewer failed releases.